rebplane/msc/docs/source/6_functions/function_the_function.rst

 different script or function, further allowing for re-usability.
 For this reason functions have a return type, alongside parameter types.
 We will go a little more in depth later.

-Functions are primarily meant to write parts of a script that is repetitive or can be used somewhere else.
+Functions are primarily meant to write parts of a script that are repetitive or can be used somewhere else.
 They are also used to condense a long script into one call (such as the use of functions in @chatscript).